garysweaver/irie/README.md

 ##### Strong Parameters

-To use strong_parameters by themselves, without Permitters/Cancan, specify this in restful_json config/controller config:
+To use Strong Parameters by themselves, without Permitters/CanCan, specify this in restful_json config/controller config:

     self.use_permitters = false